Probate Q&A Series What steps must a beneficiary follow to obtain sale proceeds held in trust during a North Carolina special proceeding?

 • Collect death certificate and letters of appointment.

-• Present the signed court order to the trustee to secure release of funds.
+• Present the signed court order to the person or office holding the funds to secure release of funds.

 Handling sale proceeds held in trust demands strict compliance with North Carolina’s probate statutes.
 Missing a deadline or failing to notify an interested party can delay distribution.
 If you have questions or encounter complications, seek experienced guidance to protect your inheritance rights.